soggybag/front-end-React/05-webpack-intro/README.md

 - Show hidden files https://www.google.com/#safe=off&q=terminal+show+hidden+files
 - create the file as babelrc (without the .) set the text, then add the . to the beginning of the file name.
+- You can also use `$ open .babelrc` in the terminal.

+**entry: APP_DIR + '/index.jsx'**

+The .jsx extension is not recognized by many code editors.
+While it might feel more accurate to use the .jsx extension on files that contain jsx code, the .js extension works also, and this might work better for your work flow and tools.

+webpack.config.js: `entry: APP_DIR + '/index.js'`

+If you do this you need to rename `index.jsx` to `index.js`!

+**UNMET PEER DEPENDENCY babel-core@^6.0.0**

+If you see this error when running `npm i react react-dom -S` try:

+`npm i babel-core`

+You may have to run `npm i react react-dom -S` again.